uclahs-cds/pipeline-call-mtSNV/README.md

 ### 1. Extract mt DNA with BAMQL

 BAMQL is a package or query language which the Boutros lab [published](https://doi.org/10.1186/s12859-016-1162-y) and is dedicated to extracting reads from BAM files.<sup>1-2</sup> Why would you use BAMQL vs other methods you might ask?
 Well the main benefit is readability and ease of use.
-Obviously there are various ways of extracting reads, you can use SAMTools in the Perl language or pysam inpython, but these way you go about is not straight forward because of low readiability and is very prone to user error because the user must indicate which bit flags they require not using names but instead the numeric values of those flags.
-BAMQL adds greater flexbility, and readibility to the extraction process.
+Obviously there are various ways of extracting reads, you can use SAMTools in the Perl language or pysam inpython, but these way you go about is not straight forward because of low readability and is very prone to user error because the user must indicate which bit flags they require not using names but instead the numeric values of those flags.
+BAMQL adds greater flexibility, and readability to the extraction process.

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)